rnr415/rnr415.github.io/_posts/2025-12-30-vec2gc_with_genai.md

+---
+layout: post
+title: Building Vec2GC using GenAI
+---
-# Leveraging GenAI to Write Custom Code for Graph-Based Clustering
+---# Leveraging GenAI to Write Custom Code for Graph-Based Clustering

 Over a recent long weekend, I revisited a partially completed project: implementing the **Vec2GC** algorithm for graph-based clustering.
 I had originally worked on this some time ago and wanted to reimplement it from scratch—this time with a cleaner, more maintainable design than the version written for the original paper.